hivemq/mqtt-cli/CONTRIBUTING.md

 ## Contributing to the HiveMQ Community Projects

 Welcome to the HiveMQ Community!
-Glad to see your interest in contributing to HiveMQ CLI.
+Glad to see your interest in contributing to mqtt-cli.
 Please checkout our [Contribution Guide](https://github.com/hivemq/hivemq-community/blob/master/CONTRIBUTING.adoc) to make sure your contribution will be accepted by the HiveMQ team.

 For information on how the HiveMQ Community is organized and how contributions will be accepted please have a look at our [HiveMQ Community Repo](https://github.com/hivemq/hivemq-community).

-## Contributing to HiveMQ CLI
+## Contributing to mqtt-cli

 ### External contributors

 If you would like to contribute code, do the following:
 - Fork the repository on GitHub
-- Open a pull request targeting the `develop` branch
+- Open a pull request targeting the `master` branch

 ### License